HassanKhaled11/SPI_With_RAM/README.md

-# Here is a Design of Serial peripheral interface (SPI) connected to RAM
+# Design of Serial peripheral interface (SPI) connected to RAM